zerotier/ZeroTierOne/service/README.md

 		"softwareUpdateChannel": "release"|"beta", /* Software update channel */
 		"softwareUpdateDist": true|false, /* If true, distribute software updates (only really useful to ZeroTier, Inc. itself, default is false) */
 		"interfacePrefixBlacklist": [ "XXX",... ], /* Array of interface name prefixes (e.g. eth for eth#) to blacklist for ZT traffic */
-		"allowManagementFrom": "NETWORK/bits"|null /* If non-NULL, allow JSON/HTTP management from this IP network.
+		"allowManagementFrom": "NETWORK/bits"|null, /* If non-NULL, allow JSON/HTTP management from this IP network.
 Default is 127.0.0.1 only. */
+		"bindToWildcard": true|false /* If true, bind to wildcard e.g. 0.0.0.0 instead of per interface */
 	}
 }
 ```